billythekid/conditional-fields/README.md

 <img alt="Layout view showing a non-matching condition" src="resources/img/layout-view-with-field-unmatching.png" width="400">

-### Dos and Donts
+### Dos and Don'ts

-#### Do
+#### Do…
-- Keep it simple where possible.
+- …keep it simple where possible.
 Light switch fields make great 'togglers'.
-- Add element IDs to 'contains' matches to match if an element field has that element in it.
+- …add element IDs to 'contains' matches to match if an element field has that element in it.
-- Remember that this is a _**visual**_ show/hide.
+- …remember that this is a _**visual**_ show/hide.
 No values are changed in hidden fields, they're just shown/hidden from view.
 (So if it has a value before it's hidden, that value can and will be used against you in your templates!)
-- Add more than one conditional field for different conditions.
+- …add more than one conditional field for different conditions.
 Just remember that you probably don't want them to work at showing and hiding the same fields.
-- Report issues, or even better fork it and raise pull requests for features and fixes.
+- …report issues, or even better fork it and raise pull requests for features and fixes.

-#### Dont
+#### Don't…
-- Expect too much from this!
+- …expect too much from this!
 It's not the most elegant solution to a problem but it kinda works ok-ish for at least some of the time.
-- Put multiple IDs in the 'contains' box, that won't work, at least for now.
+- …put multiple IDs in the 'contains' box, that won't work, at least for now.
-- Set anything that could be hidden as a required field if it doesn't have a value in it.
-Your entr won't validate and you won't be able to see why!
+- …set anything that could be hidden as a required field if it doesn't have a value in it.
+Your element won't validate and you won't be able to see why!
-- Set any "Conditional" fields (the one with the rules in it) to be required in your field layouts, these don't have any values to validate.
+- …set any "Conditional" fields (the one with the rules in it) to be required in your field layouts, these don't have any values to validate.
-- Set different conditional fields to operate (show/hide) the same fields in the same layouts.
-Who knows what will happen‽
+- …set different conditional fields to operate (show/hide) the same fields in the same layouts.
+Who knows what will happen‽ Bad things no doubt!